New Student Information

 - TA orientation will cover the formal requirements of being a Teaching Assistant at the University of Florida, with presentations on a variety of topics, including confidentiality of student records, classroom challenges and accommodations, and sexual harassment prevention.

-- Attend the 2017 Microbiology Graduate Symposium (REQUIRED) – The symposium is an overnight function.
+- Attend the 2018 Microbiology Graduate Symposium (REQUIRED) – The symposium is an overnight function.
 Lodging will be provided for students by the department.
-Details regarding the schedule and location of the 2017 symposium will be available in early-June 2017.
-The dates will be Friday, August 18th and Saturday, August 19th.
+Details regarding the schedule and location of the 2018 symposium will be available in early-June 2018.
+Dates TBD, but most likely the weekend of August 17-19, 2018.

 To do list for International Students: